 I have a page that details each lesson the way we studied it, but you can read my highlights here:

 - The flow of ancient history with biblical history is perfect.
 Seperating subjects is the norm, and it is tragic.
 Biblical history is ancient history, and the two are so intricately connected.
 When students (and that’s most everyone these days) study history without God, it’s incomplete.
 Mystery of History Volume 1 makes it so easy to understand (and teach) the big picture of ancient history.
+Linda Hobar (the creator) has a great podcast on this: When Bible History and World History Meet Face to Face.)

 - There is a strong biblical worldview.
 This is imperative for Christian families.
 For nearly a century, the children of Christian parents have been cheated of a worldview education.
 Mystery of History brings that back to homeschool history curriculum by showing that the stories we’ve heard and read are not just a bunch of disconnected stories.
 Knowing God and His word, these stories show us how nations that honor God are blessed, and those that don’t are not blessed.
 In Volume 1 specifically, students learn about the origins of our world from Genesis, and end the study with the birth, ministry, death, and resurrection of Jesus.